Seven7een/museick/README.md

 ## ✨ Features

-- **Muses & Icks**: Choose your top and bottom song each month
+- **Muses & Icks**: Choose your top and bottom song/album/artist each month
-- **Candidate Pool**: Build a non-ordered list of potential picks as the month goes on
+- **Candidate Pool**: Build a non-ordered list of potential picks (candidates) as the month goes on
 - **Year-End Recap**: See a visual and statistical journey of your musical year
 - **Spotify Integration**: Search, select, and analyze directly from your library and history
 - **User Stats**: Track decision dates, change count, time to final choice